Hit-run victim: 'Face up to it'

 "People often get worried about a car-going-past-you kind of crash, but that's not normally the biggest risk.
 It's the cars crossing in front of you at the intersections."

-The incident was the second hit and run in Christchurch in a week.
+Monday's incident was the second hit and run in Christchurch in less than a week.

 On Thursday, 34-year-old Duncan Robertson was knocked off his moped on the corner of Grahams and Wairakei roads.
 The driver of a silver sedan stopped briefly, then drove on.